miurahr/aqtinstall/docs/cli.rst

 .. option:: --noarchives

     [Advanced] Specify not to install all base packages.
-    This is advanced option and you should use it with ``--modules`` option.
+    This is advanced option and you should use it with :ref:`--modules <modules_flag>` option.
     This allow you to add modules to existent Qt installation.